Arjunkollipara/TitanicDisasterAnalysis/README.md

 -scikit-learn

-Place train.csv from Kaggle Titanic Dataset into the project folder.
+-Place train.csv from Kaggle Titanic Dataset into the project folder.

-Compile and run the Java GUI (MainApp.java).
+-Compile and run the Java GUI (MainApp.java).

-Select a graph type and execute to see ML results and visualizations.
+-Select a graph type and execute to see ML results and visualizations.

 Note
 Since this project is still being actively built, some features like multifactor analysis and real-time prediction from user input are under development.
 Regular updates will be pushed as the project progresses.